klemola/foobar2000-web-ui/README.md

 ## Starting the server

+- start Foobar2000
+- navigate to this project's folder in terminal
 - run command `npm start` or `node app.js`

-## Extra information

-### Web application browser support
+## Web application browser support

 Web UI was tested on newest stable version of
 - Google Chrome
 - Firefox
 - Internet Explorer